The Straight Life

 "The Straight Life" is a 1968 song written and originally recorded by Sonny Curtis.
-It was made into a Top 40 hit by Bobby Goldsboro later that year.
+It was a top 40 hit for Bobby Goldsboro later that year.

 Curtis' version is a track from his album, The Sonny Curtis Style.
-It reached number 45 on the U.S. Country chart.
+It reached number 45 on the U.S. country singles chart.
 Goldsboro's is from his album, Word Pictures.
-It reached number 36 on the U.S. Billboard Hot 100 and number six on the Adult Contemporary chart.
+It reached number 36 on the U.S. Billboard Hot 100 and number six on the Easy Listening chart.
 It also became a hit in Canada (#19).